couchbaselabs/cbfg/MODEL.md

 miscellaneous model ideas/notes
 -------------------------------

-cfg-model vs cfg-actual
-- cluster config change event

-eng-model is a model of engine process based on inputs from cfg

-eng-actual is instantiated model

-lvars
+cross cutting
+- stateMachine
+- lvar
   - vectorClock
   - revisionTree (might be pruned, so maybe not an lvar?)
   - transactionMetaData (might be pruned, so maybe not an lvar?)

 platform
 - mobile